lovespotify/lovespotify.github.io/playlistgeneration.md

 For the full 50 recommended songs in the playlist, check them out here:

 {% include spotifyPlaylist.html id="1nRKGUcwXtdixCajvh5Pzy" %}

+Now this is where it gets interesting.
+There are several songs that do fit what we see in the base playlist in this playlist recommended by the boosted tree model, such as "I Was Right" or "Unless the Laker Game Is On."
+However, the genres and tones in this playlist wildly vary.
+There are fast rap songs like "Bonus 5", metal songs like "The Coroner", jazz songs, and orchestral instrumentals.
+There are several foreign songs, and of special interest, ranked relatively high in similarity is Ronald Reagan's First Inaugural Address.
+We're not sure how these apparently all were highly recommended in terms of similarity score by the boosted tree.

 ## Base Playlist 2